£5m Worth Of Stolen iPhones: The Weak Link In The Device Supply Chain

 At Trustonic, we reduce the risk posed in the mobile device supply chain by empowering mobile operators to manage the smartphone lifecycle.
 Whether at the manufacturing stage, during shipments or at the retail store, mobile operators must be able to track, identify and control the smartphone lifecycle.
 Maintaining services to consumers and reduce the incentives for theft is the priority.
 This allows mobile operators to protect (and increase) revenues and prevent losses and further reducing smartphones involvement in the black market.

 Trustonic has the ideal solution for mobile operators who want to protect their smartphones.
 Our cloud-based Telecoms Platform enables a mobile operator to ensure that Android devices are not enabled until point of sale, removing the incentive for this sort of theft – allowing the management and control of devices to reduce their risk.
-Wherever a smartphone is stolen in the world, (including countries that do not use IMEI blacklisting), our platform is able to fully lock it down, rendering it useless as soon as a theft takes place, removing the resale value.
+Wherever a smartphone is stolen in the world, (including countries that do not use IMEI blacklisting), our device locking SaaS platform is able to fully lock it down, rendering it useless as soon as a theft takes place, removing the resale value.

 With Trustonic technology, smartphones can now be managed throughout their lifecycles and irrespective of geography, protecting mobile operators against device trafficking.
 This acts as a deterrent to thieves, as the locked devices will have no value if registered as missing or stolen.
 This not only protects customers from street crime, but also deters organised crime gangs from targeting smartphones directly from manufactures or in transit.